Syriana: Release

-Syriana was released on November 23, 2005 in limited release in only five theaters grossing $374,502 on its opening weekend.
-It went into wide release on December 9, 2005 in 1,752 theaters grossing $11.7 million on that weekend.
+Syriana was released on November 23, 2005, in limited release in only five theaters grossing $374,502 on its opening weekend.
+It went into wide release on December 9, 2005, in 1,752 theaters grossing $11.7 million on that weekend.
 It went on to make $50.8 million in North America and $43.2 million in the rest of the world for a worldwide total of $94 million.
 Censor authorities in some parts of the Middle East censored parts of the movie, because it depicted foreigners being ill-treated.
 Although abuse of foreign workers is rife, the censor authorities deemed such scenes as insulting.

 Reception

 Critical reception

 Syriana received generally positive reviews, mostly for Clooney's performance and Gaghan's screenplay.
-On the review aggregator website Rotten Tomatoes, it has a rating of 73% based on 198 reviews, with an average score of 6.89/10.
+On the review aggregator website Rotten Tomatoes, it has a rating of 72% based on 196 reviews, with an average score of 6.89/10.
 The website's consensus states, "Ambitious, complicated, intellectual, and demanding of its audience, Syriana is both a gripping geopolitical thriller and wake-up call to the complacent."
-The film has a score of 76 out of 100 on Metacritic based on 40 critics indicating "Generally favorable reviews".
+The film has a score of 76 out of 100 on Metacritic based on 40 critics indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 As a motion picture, the main criticism, even among reviewers who praised the film, was the confusion created by following numerous stories.
 Most critics stated that it was almost impossible to follow the plot, though some, notably Roger Ebert, praised precisely that quality of the film and offered an interesting hidden story possibility (a covert deal between the U.S. and China involving oil being shipped through Kazakhstan and passed off as coming from a different source).
 The audience confusion mimics the confusion of the characters, who are enmeshed in the events around them without a clear understanding of what precisely is going on.
 As with Gaghan's screenplay for Traffic, Syriana uses multiple, parallel storylines, jumping from locations in Texas, Washington D.C., Switzerland, Spain, and the Middle East, leading film critic Ebert to describe the film as hyperlink cinema.